mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu.md

 	**********************************************************************

+After that is done, you may need to configure the dynamic linker run-time bindings:

+	sudo ldconfig /usr/local/lib

-Check the version number like this:
+Finally, heck the version number like this:

     convert -version